Fluid Absorption & Cobb Testing Solutions for Paper, Board, and Textiles

 Semiautomatic cobb water and oil absorption tester

-Property: cobb testing
+Property: cobb & absorption testing